 So, a great question to ask is: What can I do to prevent migraines before they come on?

-Here are 3 ways that help to reduce the occurrence of a Headache or Migraine:
+Here are 3 ways to prevent migraines that will help to reduce the occurrence of headaches or migraines:

 Researchers recommend avoiding high-intensity exercise, but to aim for moderate-intensity exercise for 3 sessions per week for 30 minutes.
 It is also very important to make sure that you warm up beforehand so your head doesn’t get a sudden rush of blood at the start of exercise.
 Also, make sure you are hydrated and have eaten recently so your blood sugar levels don’t fall during the exercise.
 Some examples of exercise modalities can include brisk walking, light jogging, swimming, cycling, and dancing.